Team

 Expectations for a PhD/MSc researcher

-You will generally be expected to create quality research-backed work based on the topic with define together, mainly based on your interests and my capability to supervise that topic (knowledge and networking options).
-This means that you will need to read and understand the relevant literature, and you will need to be able to implement the algorithms essential for your research.
-You will also need to be able to evaluate your work, and to compare it to existing methods.
+You will generally be expected to create quality research-backed work based on the topic we define together, mainly based on your interests, my initial judgement of your previous experience/skills and my capability to supervise on that topic (i.e., subject knowledge and networking opportunities beyond the collaboration).
+This means that you will need to read and understand the relevant literature on the topic, and then you will need to be able to run state-of-the-art code and/or to implement the algorithms essential for your research.
+You will also need to be able to self-evaluate (be the most critical person) of your own work.
+I will review it and help to improve it, but you will always be closer to the work, so must act as the first line of defence on quality (this is essential to maintain a good reputation and relies on a strong ethics of work -> quality above anything).
 In short, you will need:

 - a good literature review,